Safe & Secure

 There are two ways to buy Bitcoin – on a cryptocurrency exchange, or directly from someone.

-We don’t recommend direct buying unless you know what you’re doing and trust the person selling it 100%.
-There are too many Bitcoin scams out there, and too many people have sent money to supposed companies or people who promised to send them Bitcoins but never did.
+We don't recommend buying Bitcoins directly unless you know exactly what you're doing and can absolutely trust the person you're buying from.
+There are just far too many bitcoin scams out there, and far too many people have sent money to nearly non-existent organizations or supposed individuals who promised to send them bitcoins but never did.
+Learning by doing can be a dangerous way to go.

-It’s far safer to buy Bitcoin on an exchange, and that’s how we (and most) other people do it.
-Exchanges are central marketplaces where people can buy and sell Bitcoin for various currencies or other cryptocurrencies.
+Buying bitcoin on an exchange is much safer, and that's how we (and most other people) do it.
+Exchanges are centralized markets where you can buy and sell bitcoin for all sorts of currencies and other cryptocurrencies.

 Buying Bitcoin on Coinbase